Layalchristine24/Layalchristine24.github.io/content/blog/built-in-contact-form/index.md

 ---
-title: "Built-in Contact Form"
-subtitle: "Form to email feature powered by Formspree"
-excerpt: "This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
-All you need to activate the form is a valid recipient email address saved in the form front matter."
-date: 2019-07-01
-author: "Eric Anderson"
+author: Eric Anderson
+categories:
+- Theme Features
+date: "2019-07-01"
 draft: false
+excerpt: This theme has a form-to-email feature built in, thanks to the simple Formspree integration.
+All you need to activate the form is a valid recipient email address saved in the form front matter.
+layout: single
+subtitle: Form to email feature powered by Formspree
 tags:
 - hugo-site
-categories:
-  - Theme Features
-# layout options: single, single-sidebar
-layout: single
+title: Built-in Contact Form
 ---

 ![Formspree Logo](formspree-logo.png)